Russians to face surprising Germany in Olympic hockey final

 ”Who knows?
 Who knows?”
 German goalie Danny Aus Den Birken said with a big smile. ”If we keep fighting like this, we have nothing to lose.”

 The Germans may believe in each other, but this is a country that didn’t even qualify for the Olympic men’s tournament four years ago at Sochi.
-They finished 11th in Vancouver.
+They finished 11th in Vancouver, and they had to qualify for this tournament.

 Coached by former NHL player Marco Sturm, the Germans scored two power-play goals against backup Canadian goalie Kevin Poulin with Ben Scrivens out injured.
 This wasn’t the Canada team that won gold in 2014 in Sochi or 2010 in Vancouver with a roster stocked with NHL stars.